PRTODAY / NewswireToday Free press release distribution service network

 myspace.com Artists Concerned About New Mypurchase Service

-Your Banner Ad Here instead - Showing along with ALL Articles covering Blogs/Aggregator/Forum/Chat Announcements
+Your Banner Ad Here instead - Showing along with ALL Articles covering Blogs / Aggregator / Forum / Chat Announcements

 Replace these Affiliate Programs at ANYTIME!
 Your banner here within the next hour.
+Learn How!

 The company is partnering with web-based music distributor Snocap to create a feature that will let bands sell their music through their Myspace site.
 Users will be able to buy, download and play MP3s on any device like iPods and the Zune.